 The FNP role includes preventative healthcare as well as assessment, diagnosis and treatment of acute and chronic illness for individuals and families.
 Emphasis is placed on health promotion, disease prevention, and management of common health conditions.
 The Family Nurse Practitioner program is a 2-year full-time program, leading to a Master of Science degree in Nursing with a Family Nurse Practitioner (FNP) specialty.
 Graduates are prepared to provide high-quality, evidence-based, and family centered care to infants, children and adults across the lifespan and from diverse backgrounds.

-California State University-Bakersfield nursing school is a public institution located in Bakersfield, California.
-Its nursing programs are ACEN, ACME, CCNE and COA accredited.
+The nursing school at California State University-Bakersfield is a public institution located in Bakersfield, California.
+Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at California State University-Bakersfield include Administration, Family Nurse Practitioner, Nurse Midwife, Registered Nursing and Research or Clinical Nursing, and the school provides it offerings to students via campus and hybrid formats.
-The level of nursing programs offered to nursing students include Bachelor, Master and RN to BSN level degrees.
+Degree types you can earn at California State University-Bakersfield include Family Nurse Practitioner, Nurse Midwife, Nursing Administration, Registered Nursing and Research or Clinical Nursing, and the school provides its offerings to students via campus and hybrid formats.
+The level of nursing programs offered to nursing students include Bachelor Degree, Master Degree and RN to BSN level degrees.